Hamodia

-Hamodia (המודיע – "the Informer") is a Hebrew-language daily newspaper published in Jerusalem.
-A daily English-language edition is also published in the United States, and weekly English-language editions in England and Israel.
+Hamodia (המודיע – "the Informer") is a Jewish daily newspaper, published in Hebrew-language in Jerusalem and English-language in the United States, as well as weekly English-language editions in England and Israel.
 A weekly edition for French-speaking readers debuted in 2008.
 The newspaper's slogan is "The Newspaper of Torah Jewry".
-It comes with two magazines, Inyan and Prime.
+It comes with two magazines, Inyan and Insight.
 Haaretz, the newspaper of Israel's secular left, describes Hamodia as one of the "most powerful" newspapers in the Haredi community.

 History

 Hamodia was founded in 1950 by Rabbi Yehuda Leib Levin, son of the Agudat Israel leader Rabbi Yitzhak-Meir Levin of Warsaw and Jerusalem.

 Its current director general is Rabbi Chaim Moshe Knopf, and its deputy director general is Knopf's son, Rabbi Elazar Knopf.

 English-language edition

 The English-language edition of Hamodia is published by Levin's daughter, Ruth Lichtenstein.
-It was first printed on February 27, 1998, as a weekly paper, and on December 15, 2003, it expanded to include a daily publication as well.
+It was first printed on 27 February 1998 as a weekly paper, and on 15 December 2003 it expanded to include a daily publication as well.
 The daily edition is published from Monday to Friday, with no edition appearing on Saturday (the Jewish Sabbath), Sunday, or the week of Passover, or the week of Sukkot.
-The weekly edition is printed on Wednesdays, and includes expanded sections and two glossy magazines: Inyan and Prime.
+The weekly edition is printed on Wednesdays, and includes expanded sections and two glossy magazines: Inyan and Insight.
 The English-language Hamodia is published in four editions: United States (daily and weekly), Israel (weekly only), Australia (weekly only), and Britain (weekly only).
 The daily edition of the American Hamodia is also available in a digital online edition, which is updated throughout the day.
-The American version is the first Haredi Jewish daily newspaper ever published in English in the U.S..
-The newspaper has a website plus print circulation of 160,000.
+The American version is the first Haredi Jewish daily newspaper ever published in English in the U.S. The newspaper has a website plus print circulation of 160,000.